galsegal/galsegal.github.com/_posts/2013-06-21-better-searches-in-logentries.md

 ---
 {% include JB/setup %}

 Just had a great talk with the guys from [LogEntries].
-We were talking about some major improvements they are about to make and wanted to share thoughts.
-One thing that came up was the ability to make more complex searches over the logs.
+We were talking about some major improvements they are about to make and I wanted to share some thoughts.
+One thing that came up was the ability to make more complex searches on your logs.

 ##LogEntries Search Engine
-LogEntries search engine uses Reg-ex to filter wanted results.
-It is great and offers some flexibility, but if you want more complex queries, well, you have to dig into the Reg-ex stuff.
-Sometimes it works, sometimes not, and you basically understand you can't do it.
+LogEntries search engine uses Reg-ex to filter the wanted results.
+It is great and offers some flexibility, but if you want more complex queries, well, you have to dig deeply into proper Reg-ex syntax.
 I do many searches and always wanted some more power in my hands to get more accurate results.
-So if you are a log addict like me, you are gonna love this one!
+So if you are a log addict like me, you are gonna love these new Search features in Logentries!

 ##Some Tips About Logging
 Logging is good.
 Log everything.

-Once you do it you get tons of logs and there are 2 main thins a log line should deliver:
+Once you do it you get tons of logs and there are 2 main things a log line should deliver:

-+ Be readable (for humans or machines, depends on who are what will read it)
++ Be readable (for humans or machines, depends on who or what will read it)
 + Be easy to search

 Now, it is a good practice to adopt some patterns across your organization when it comes to logging.
 Here are mine: